 MedWatch is FDA’s (Food and Drug Administration) site for consumers to report serious adverse reactions to medications, product quality and medical device problems

 National Quality Forum’s (NQF) consensus on 34 patient safety practices for hospitals are summarized in this public document.
 Includes practices related to organizational culture; hand hygiene and preventing infection; information documentation, labeling, and communication; caregiver practices; discharge and medication reconciliation systems; more.
 Finalized 2010.
 Table of contents shows the 34 practices presented in the 400+ page report.

 The NQF list of Serious Reportable Events is sometimes called the list of Never Events.
 This report identifies 29 serious reportable events (SREs) considered preventable.
 Examples: wrong surgery; deaths or serious injury associated with medication error, or in a low-risk pregnancy, or due to a fall, or from failure to follow up on test results, or associated with certain MRI incidents; Stage 3 or 4 pressure ulcers.
 Applies to hospitals, clinics, nursing homes and ambulatory surgery centers.
 Updated edition; published by National Quality Forum (NQF)

 Find the definition of a sentinel event.
-The Joint Commission (which accredits healthcare organizations, formerly JCAHO) defines Sentinel Events for hospitals, ambulatory clinics, surgery centers, nursing homes, home care, behavioral health facilities and other health care settings.
+The Joint Commission (which accredits healthcare organizations, formerly JCAHO) defines Sentinel Events for hospitals, ambulatory clinics, surgery centers, nursing homes, home care, assisted living, behavioral health facilities and other health care settings.
 Sentinel events reach patients and result in Death, Permanent harm, or Severe temporary harm and intervention required to sustain life.
 They require immediate investigation.
-Updated 2020.
+The hospital definition was updated 2022.